6.2 Redundancy Redeployment and Retrenchment

-6.2.21 A Staff Member who has received a Voluntary Redundancy or a Retrenchment package will not be re-employed in any capacity, by the University, within one year of the last day of duty of the Staff Member or a shorter period with the approval of the Director, Human Resources (or Manager, Employee Relations).
+6.2.19 A Staff Member who has received a Voluntary Redundancy Benefit or a Retrenchment Benefit will not be re-employed in any capacity, by the University, within one year of the last day of duty of the Staff Member or a shorter period with the approval of the Director, Human Resources (or Manager, Employee Relations).

-6.2.22 A Staff Member who elects to seek a review of the decision to declare his/her position redundant must apply to the Director, Human Resources within 7 working days of receipt of the redundancy notice.
+6.2.22 A Staff Member who elects to seek a review of the decision to declare the position they hold redundant must apply to the Director, Human Resources within seven working days of receipt of the redundancy notice.

-6.2.24 The RRC will be convened within 10 working days of the request for review being received by the Director, Human Resources.
-The RRC's role will be to review documentation relevant to the decision to declare a position redundant.
+6.2.24 The Reviewer will, within 10 working days of appointment by the Director, Human Resources review documentation relevant to the decision to declare a position redundant.
 The Reviewer will prepare a written report on whether:

 (a) fair and objective criteria were used to identify the redundant position; and